jekymin8232/vitalguardai-com/README.md

 **You are already wealthy.
 Do you wish to become richer than Rockefeller?
 If so, respect the people who drive consumption.
 In the end, it is people who consume.**

+**The more wealthy people there are, the stronger purchasing power becomes.
+If you want to become even wealthier, you must help create more wealthy people.**